Sgt. Frank J. Gasper

 ok place it all became so real.
 But, as months went by and I missed him more I knew I my hero, my son

-would not want me to be layed up in some dark room.
-It has been through many community events like
+would not want me to be laiyed up in some dark room.
+It has been through many community events

 have truly found some peace and consolation.
 I feel Frank guiding me and he truly takes me to places